zPeanut/Hydrogen/README.md

 ## USER INSTALLATION

+Before you install Hydrogen, make sure to have installed Minecraft Forge for Minecraft 1.8.9.

-Automatic Installation:
+### Automatic Installation:

 1. Download the [Installer] ([src code])
-2. Select your version
+2. Select your version.
 3. Enjoy the ride.

-Manual Installation:
+### Manual Installation:

-1. Install Forge for Minecraft 1.8.9
+1. Download the latest [release] of Hydrogen.
 2. Drag and Drop ``hydrogen-x.x.x.jar`` into your directory for Forge mods (Win-Default: ``%appdata%/.minecraft/mods``).
+3. Select your launcher profile with the respective Forge version.
-3. Enjoy the ride.
+4. Enjoy the ride.

 ## Setup with Forge MDK